Azure SQL Database Setup Guide

 - SSH user

-- If you enabled TLS on your database in Step 2, set the Require TLS through tunnel toggle to ON.
+- If you enabled TLS on your database in Step 2, make sure to keep the Require TLS through Tunnel toggle turned ON.

 Choose your incremental Update Method.